 3: The Right to Life, Survival and Development

 All children have the right to life, survival and development.
 Follow the story of Anna and Neema, two young women in Tanzania who were denied their right to education.
 With the help of some adults, they are able to find a healthy balance between helping their families at home and going to school.

 Children have an important role in making decisions that affect their lives.
 See how Mourin and Emon in Northwestern Bangladesh are getting children involved in decision-making.
 They are part of the National Children’s Task Force that monitors and promotes children’s rights and are able to raise their voices at the National Children’s Parliament and speak to the relevant authorities.

-DLA’s approach to supporting sustainable change in communities involves a robust and engaging process that includes intensive teacher training sessions, ongoing and supportive mentoring activities, and focused community planning and mobilization efforts.
-To learn more about the full suite of trainings and workshops that DLA facilitates in school communities, contact us!
+Impact(Ed)’s approach to supporting sustainable change in communities involves a robust and engaging process that includes intensive teacher training sessions, ongoing and supportive mentoring activities, and focused community planning and mobilization efforts.
+To learn more about the full suite of trainings and workshops that we facilitate in school communities, contact us!